lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

         range "1..max";
       }
       description
-        "Duration in seconds of the retransmission timer"; // Check the units }
+        "Duration in seconds of the retransmission timer."; }
     leaf inactivity-timer {
       type uint64;
       description
-        "Duration is seconds of the inactivity timer, 0 indicates the timer is disabled"; // check units }
+        "Duration is seconds of the inactivity timer, 0 indicates the timer is disabled.";
+    }
     leaf max-ack-requests {
       type uint8 {